hndrs/gradle-git-properties-plugin/README.md

 # Gradle Git Properties

 This is a simple gradle plugin that can generate git properties via a `generateGitProperties` task.
-If you ask yourself "Why? there is already plugins out there that do this.", you are right.
+If you ask yourself "Why? there is already plugins out there that do this.".
+You are right!

 This plugin was build specifically with the purpose of supporting gradles [configuration-cache](https://docs.gradle.org/8.1.1/userguide/configuration_cache.html) feature.
 If you don`t need this functionality, you might choose a more mature plugin.

-## Using the Plugin
+### Using the Plugin

 Add the following dependency to your plugin block